-Cornelia-Adriana Baciu is a Postdoctoral Fellow at the Foreign Policy Institute of Johns Hopkins SAIS in Washington DC, doing research on transatlantic security, geopolitical adaptation and Europe-NATO cooperation post-Brexit referendum.
-Cornelia completed her PhD in Politics and International Relations at the School of Law and Government, Dublin City University and was YERUN Visiting Fellow at the Centre for War Studies, University of Southern Denmark.
+Dr. Cornelia-Adriana Baciu is a DAAD Post-Doctoral Fellow at the Foreign Policy Institute, School of Advanced International Studies, Johns Hopkins University in Washington DC, where she researches transatlantic security policy, geopolitical adaptation and Europe-NATO relations post-Brexit.
+Dr. Baciu obtained her PhD in Political Science and International Relations from the School of Law and Government, Dublin City University and was YERUN Visiting Fellow at the Centre for War Studies, University of Southern Denmark.

-Cornelia is founding Director of the transnational Research Network on European Security and Strategy.
+She is founding Director of the transnational Research Network “European Security and Strategy”.
 Her co-edited book , Peace, Security and Defence Cooperation in Post-Brexit Europe.
 Risks and Opportunities, was published with Springer.
-In 2019, Cornelia received the British International Studies Association (BISA) Excellence in Teaching Prize and the LSRS Prize for the Best Romanian Research Student in Europe.
-She was also awarded the VEUK-Prize for her MA thesis at the University of Konstanz.
+In 2019, Dr. Baciu received the British International Studies Association (BISA) Excellence in Teaching Prize and the LSRS Prize for the Best Romanian Research Student in Europe.
+She was also awarded the VEUK-Prize by the Universität Konstanz for her MA thesis.

 Prior to her PhD, Dr. Baciu was pre-doctoral fellow of the ZEIT-Stiftung Hamburg and worked as a Risk Analyst at a crisis management company in Konstanz.
 She studied Political Science and European Studies in Germany, Ireland, Romania and India and was DAAD-Erasmus Fellow in the Office of the Chief, Terrorism Prevention Branch at the United Nations in Vienna, Austria.